-Symbols for parks, schools and other public facilities are conceptual and are intended to show the approximate location of these elements on Schedule "C.12.A".
+Symbols for the Park, Transit Hub, schools, Greenways, Public Open Space.
+Potential Active Transportation Links and SWM facilities are conceptual and are intended to show the approximate location of these elements on Schedule "C.12.A".
 Where the general intent of the Plan is maintained, minor adjustments will not require amendment to this Secondary Plan, except where the proposed symbol crosses an arterial road or the Natural Heritage System.
+For the avoidance of doubt, no amendment shall be required to implement the recommendations of the FSEMS, including the relocation of SWM facilities in accordance with the policies in Sections C.12.7.2 and C.12.7.5.